 It’s easy to settle in and stay.
-After a few years your job may feel as comfortable as an old pair of slippers.
-But consider the consider the indirect cost of staying in a position too long:
+After a few years, your job may feel as comfortable as an old pair of slippers.
+But consider the indirect cost of staying in a position too long:

 - Unless your employer is the leader in your industry you may lag behind your peers in innovative knowledge and skills.

 - With a very long tenure, you may be perceived as lacking initiative or stuck in your ways.